How to Get SHA-1 & SHA-256 Fingerprints for Android App — 2025 Guide

 -

-🧰 How to Obtain SHA-1 and SHA-256 Fingerprints Without Android Studio
+How to Obtain SHA-1 & SHA-256 Fingerprints Without Android Studio

-If you're not using Android Studio, you can use the keytool
+If you don’t have Android Studio installed, you can use Java’s keytool utility:

 -